 Why is Aftercare Important for Heroin Treatment?

-Post-rehab aftercare takes many forms, all of which are effective.
+Aftercare takes place after detox and treatment.
+It can come in many forms, all of which are effective.
 However, the combination of methods that will help you stay sober depends entirely on your personal preferences.

 In other words, aftercare, like rehab, is only truly effective if it is tailored to a patient’s recovery needs.